Wednesday, June 2, 2010

 The Men Of Gatsby

-Nick provides the voice of the novel, documenting his companions exploits in the summer. of 1922.
-Raised in a wealthy
+Nick provides the voice of the novel, documenting his companions exploits in the summer.

-the affairs comprising The Great Gatsby.
+middle-western family, Nick graduates from New Haven, the college he attended with Tom Buchanan.
+After serving in World War I, Nick -- at age 29 -- moves east to learn the bond business, and becomes involved with the affairs comprising The Great Gatsby.
 Eventually, Nick acts as a liaison between Gatsby and Daisy, setting up the infamous first reunion at his house.
 Despite repeatedly insisting that he prides himself on his own honesty, Nick continually aligns himself with next-door-neighbor Gatsby -- whose entire existence is a fabrication -- remaining loyal to his friend throughout the second half of the novel.

 http://www.novelguide.com/thegreatgatsby/characterprofiles.html